QCD matter at a finite magnetic field and nonzero chemical potential: The model

 \subsection{Fluctuations and correlations of conserved charges}

 The fluctuations and correlations of conserved charges ($B$, $Q$, and $S$) encode fine details of the equation of state, making them sensitive probes for changes in the degrees of freedom and the QCD phase structure \cite{chi_behaviors_hadron_QGP_1,chi_behaviors_hadron_QGP_2,chi_behaviors_hadron_QGP_3, measure_chi_1}.
-They are characterized by the corresponding susceptibilities, which are defined as the derivative of the dimensionless pressure with respected to reduced chemical potential \cite{measure_chi_1},
+They are characterized by the corresponding susceptibilities, which are defined as the derivative of the dimensionless pressure with respect to reduced chemical potential \cite{measure_chi_1},

 where $\hat{\mu}_X=\mu_X/T$, $X=B,\ Q,\ S$.
-Here we only focus on the computation of quadratic fluctuations and correlations, i.e. $i+j+k=2$.
-For example, in the HRG model at zero chemical potential, the quadratic fluctuation and correlation of the conserved charges are, respectively, expressed as \cite{mag_fluct_corre_LQCD_1}
+In the presence of a magnetic field, we use the parallel pressure $P_{\parallel}$ because it directly corresponds to the thermodynamic potential density in the $B$-scheme.
+We only focus on the computation of quadratic fluctuations and correlations, i.e. $i+j+k=2$.
+For example, for charged hadrons in the HRG model at zero chemical potential, the quadratic fluctuation and correlation of the conserved charges are, respectively, expressed as \cite{mag_fluct_corre_LQCD_1}

 and